NielXu/MathUtil/README.md

    1. Version 0.0.1, added Sigma function, allow user to calculate the sum using Sigma notation.
 Added test cases 1~4.
    2. Version 0.0.2, Sigma function is now support sin, cos and tan symbol.
 No custom variable name allowed, all variable name should be x.
 Added test case 5~9.
+   3. Version 0.0.3, added interfaces Matrixable and CalculableMatrix, added classes Matrix and SimpleMatrix.
+See javadoc for more informations.

 # Contribute